 One of the major challenges enterprises often face when adopting advanced analytics is maintaining proper governance and security of data.

-Since AI needs a substantial amount of data to be truly effective, properly storing and optimizing all the information your organization captures is critical.
+Since tools like Artificial Intelligence (AI) and Machine Learning (ML) require a substantial amount of data to be truly effective, there’s an increased importance on properly storing and optimizing the information your organization captures.

-At the same time, making an ocean of data available for AI and other analytics tools opens the doors to potential breaches in privacy, compliance, and security.
+The reality is that by making an ocean of data available for AI and other analytics tools, you’re opening the doors to potential breaches in privacy, compliance, and security.

 Building a secure sandbox

-One of the promises of advanced analytics tools like AI is experimentation.
-The ability to run models with no real goal in mind in order to unearth unexpected and original insights that can benefit your business.
+One of the promises of advanced analytics is experimentation—the ability to run models with no real goal in mind in order to unearth unexpected and original insights that can benefit your business.

-The tradeoff of this promise is the fact that, in order to actually gain usable information from AI, you need the freedom to constantly run a wide range of models.
+The tradeoff of this promise is the fact that, in order to actually gain usable information from tools like AI, you need the freedom to constantly run a wide range of models.

 In a large data sandbox, access to information can be hard to govern.
 That’s why it’s extremely important to take steps as data comes in to properly manage it and make it available.
 This can be done in a number of ways, including: